-Optimize and convert your graphic files/images in smaller PNG files (up to 5-30%) lossless!
+Optimize and convert your graphic files/images to smaller PNG files (up to 5-30%) lossless!
 Full compatible with source PNG format.
 Convert from PNG, GIF, BMP, PNM, TIFF to smallest PNG!
 It uses 6 programs and selects the best result: OptiPNG, TruePNG, ECT (Efficient Compression Tool), AdvanceCOMP, PNGWolfZopfli, DeflOpt.
 You can enable or disable each of them.
 Batch processing of files (drag-n-drop).
 Reduce the size of your PNG files in one click without quality loss!
 Program optimizes your file to new one with «_optimized» name ending (source file will remain intact).
 Program will be especially useful for webmasters to optimize images on sites to increase places in search results.

 — Compression of graphic files/images without loss in quality (Lossless) up to 5-30%!

 — Fast and ultra (slow) 5 modes.

 — Supported formats: PNG, GIF, BMP, PNM, TIFF.

 — Option «Preserve file attributes (time stamps, file access rights, etc.)».